ana7oda/ana7oda/README.md

-# Hi there, I'm Mahmoud 👋
+# Hi, I'm Mahmoud 👋

 I'm a Software Developer and YouTube Content Creator.
 I'm passionate about web development, Discord bot programming, and game development.
 I'm always eager to learn new technologies and turn ideas into real-world projects.